This site is intended to pick up where the Buyout of America book leaves off.

 We would like it to be a forum where we tell you what is presently going on with private equity companies and the private equity debate.

-Warburg Pincus is hiring Former US Treasury Secretary Tim Geithner as President.
+Warburg Pincus in early 2014 hired Former US Treasury Secretary Tim Geithner as President.
 Five of the last nine US Treasury Secretaries have joined private equity.
 The reason: PE is where you make the most money.

 A Nov.
 2013 Columbia Business School study shows private equity firms, when factoring in fees and the costs of committing money years before it is spent, generate average returns (no better than the stock markets).